 In addition to being HIPAA-compliant, having security protocols and using secure software will make you the leader in your industry known for caring about their client’s privacy, keeping up with healthcare technology trends.

-The empowering value of risk management
+Conduct in-house assessments of risk management

 Assess in-house ways to put rules and security protocols in place in order to comply with industry regulations.
 For those who work in healthcare, make sure every action and job performed follows HIPAA regulations and requirements.